mauranolab/decal/README.md

 - `z`: estimated perturbation z-score.
 - `lfc`: _log2 fold-change_ of perturbed cells gene expression.
 - `pvalue` and `p_adjusted`: perturbation _t-test_ significance values.

-## Features

-- `decal` is compatible with **tidyverse** analysis.
-- Includes a suit of simulation functions to generate your own dataset based `decal` model and evaluate your statistical power.
-- Package has few dependencies, requiring only `MASS`, `fastglm` and `Matrix`.
-- Can evaluate specific clonal alteration and gene effect, instead of modeling all genes and all alterations.
-This allow us to quickly investigate a large number of interactions skipping unlikely effects.

 ## Acknowledgement